gerbv/gerbv/README-release.txt

 	2. Create the release branch
 		cvs tag -R -b -r gerbv-2-0-base gerbv-2-0

+	3. On the trunk, update configure.ac to update the version.
+           The rules for versioning is that we append uppercase letters to the branch version.

-	3. On the trunk, update configure.ac to update the version for example 2.1a after creating the gerbv-2-0 branch cvs update -PdA vi configure.ac cvs ci configure.ac
+		for example 2.0A after creating the gerbv-2-0 branch cvs update -PdA
+		vi configure.ac
+		cvs ci configure.ac

-	4. On the release branch, update configure.ac to update the version for example 2.0rc1.
-Now pre-release snapshots can be made. cvs update -PdA -r gerbv-2-0 vi configure.ac cvs ci configure.ac
+	4. On the release branch, update configure.ac to update the version.
+On a new branch, add a 0RC1 to the teeny number.

+		for example 2.0.0RC1.
-	5. If desired tag and create a release candidate: cvs update -PdA -r gerbv-2-0 cvs tag -R -r gerbv-2-0 gerbv-2-0-RC1 cvs update -PdA -r gerbv-2-0-RC1
+		cvs update -PdA -r gerbv-2-0
-		./autogen.sh
-		./configure --enable-maintainer-mode
-		gmake maintainer-clean
-		./autogen.sh
-		./configure
-		gmake distcheck
+		vi configure.ac
+		cvs ci configure.ac

+	4a.Ask users to test the branch.

-	6. When the release branch is ready to go,  update configure.ac to set the final release version.
-Then tag the release. cvs update -PdA -r gerbv-2-0 vi configure.ac cvs ci configure.ac cvs tag -R -r gerbv-2-0 gerbv-2-0-RELEASE cvs update -PdA -r gerbv-2-0-RELEASE
+	5. When the release branch is ready to go,  update configure.ac to set the final release version.
+The first version from a branch has 0 for the teeny version.
+For example, 2.0.0.
+	   Next tag the release.
+		cvs update -PdA -r gerbv-2-0
+		vi configure.ac
+		cvs ci configure.ac
+		cvs tag -R -r gerbv-2-0 gerbv-2-0-RELEASE

+	   Update the version on the branch to 2.0.1RC1 cvs update -PdA -r gerbv-2-0
+		vi configure.ac
+		cvs ci configure.ac

+	   Update to the tagged released sources and build tarballs cvs update -PdA -r gerbv-2-0-RELEASE
 		./autogen.sh
 		./configure --enable-maintainer-mode